kontent-ai/gatsby-packages/examples/navigation/README.md

 #### Listing content page

 One of the content container types is `Listing items`, this type allows to select content type(s) that is/are then used to determine what is about to be queried in the page.
-To model it in Kontent [Type selector custom element](https://github.com/Simply007/kontent-custom-element-type-selector) is used and then in the application.
+To model it in Kontent.ai [Type selector custom element](https://github.com/Simply007/kontent-custom-element-type-selector) is used and then in the application.
 Then when the application is registering the page components ir loads detail items and [register them under their own route](https://github.com/Simply007/Simply007.github.io/blob/source/gatsby-node.js#L115) with [detail component template](https://github.com/Simply007/Simply007.github.io/blob/source/src/templates/journal-item.js).

 ## Set up Preview URLs